3D printing at Mississippi Mills Public Library!

-Mandatory 3D Printer Training is required before using the machine, and all users must follow our 3D Printing Policy.
+Mandatory 3D Printer Training is required before using the library printer.

 Please note that use of the 3D printer requires a design file to be saved to an SD card.
 The SD Card must be smaller than 32GB and formatted in FAT32.
 The Prusas are able to print from both .stl files and G code.

 You may design a 3D model at home, or find a ready-made design online, and save it to your own SD card to bring with you, or use one of the sample print jobs on the SD card we have provided.

 Only MMPL-provided filament may be used in the 3D printers to prevent damage to the machine.